-To ensure that laboratories can effectively play their critical role in the detection, prevention and control of diseases, laboratory leaders worldwide need to address complex and changing demands for services and to build strong collaborative networks.
-Specialized training in leadership and management can support these skills in laboratory directors and senior laboratory managers.
+To help ensure that laboratories can effectively play a critical role in the prevention, detection, and control of diseases, current and emerging laboratory leaders worldwide need specialized training in leadership and management.